-Those with ADHD, when compared with the general population, are more likely to suffer from depression, anxiety, and other mood disorders (Biederman, 2004).
-They are also more likely to smoke and have more difficulty quitting smoking (McClernon, 2008).
-Those with untreated ADHD are more likely to abuse other substances as well, and also have significantly higher rates of arrest (Thompson, 1996).
-In short, ADHD is a real disorder, and if left untreated, it can have many serious consequences that affect a person’s quality of life.
+Doctors believe that people with ADHD are more likely to suffer from depression, anxiety, and other mood disorders.
+They’re also more likely to smoke and have more difficulty quitting smoking.
+People with untreated ADHD are more likely to abuse substances.
+They’re also more likely to have higher rates of arrest.
+In short, ADHD is a real disorder.
+If left untreated, it can have serious consequences that affect a person’s quality of life.

-What is true is that those with ADHD often perform at a lower level than their peers academically.
-This is due to an inability to stay organized, a lack of attention to detail, and the tendency to leave tasks unfinished or incomplete.
-However, it is not due to a lack of intelligence.
-With proper management, it is possible for an individual with ADHD to achieve academic success.
+People with ADHD often perform at a lower level than their peers at school.
+This is because they have trouble staying organized, paying attention to detail, and completing tasks.
+However, their academic performance isn’t due to a lack of intelligence.
+With proper management, individuals with ADHD achieve academic success.

-Oftentimes, a person with ADHD might be perceived as lazy or unmotivated.
-Individuals with ADHD have trouble doing activities they do not enjoy, even if the tasks are necessary.
-For example, a child with ADHD may have trouble completing homework assignments in a subject that is of no interest, but is able to focus on a favorite video game.
-Adults with ADHD may make careless errors at work or avoid unpleasant tasks, which can increase the workload for their coworkers.
+Often, people with ADHD might be perceived as lazy or unmotivated.
+They have trouble doing activities they don’t enjoy.
+This happens even if the tasks are necessary.
+For example, a child with ADHD may have trouble completing homework assignments in an uninteresting subject.
+However, they have no problem focusing on a favorite video game.
+Adults with ADHD may make careless errors at work or avoid unpleasant tasks.
+This can increase the workload for their co-workers.

-Not completing work has nothing to do with ill intentions; ADHD is a neurologic disorder, and difficulty in completing tasks correctly is a hallmark symptom of the condition.
-With redirection, positive reinforcement, and proper management, a person with ADHD can successfully complete tasks, even ones that they find boring.
+Leaving work unfinished isn’t intentional.
+Difficulty completing tasks correctly is a hallmark symptom of the condition.
+With redirection, positive reinforcement, and proper management, a person with ADHD can complete any task.

 A person with ADHD may often forget important items.
-Losing keys, forgetting appointments, and a general lack of organization makes it seem as though the person is intentionally irresponsible.
-Again, it is important to remember that an individual with ADHD has a neurological disorder that affects his or her ability to stay organized.
-Like all other ADHD symptoms, it needs to be managed.
+They may lose their keys or forget appointments on a regular basis.
+A general lack of organization makes it seem as if the person doesn’t care or isn’t making an effort to be responsible.
+Again, it’s important to remember that an individual with ADHD has a neurological disorder that affects their ability to stay organized.
+Like all other ADHD symptoms, it needs proper management.